JanssenProject/jans/docs/cedarling/cedarling-quick-start.md

 ## Cedarling Policy Store Setup

-To begin using Cedarling, we need to set up a policy store.
+To begin using the Cedarling, we need to set up a policy store.
 We will use [Agama Lab](https://cloud.gluu.org/agama-lab) for this.
 Please follow this video guide to set up your policy store:

 ![agama-lab-policy-store](../assets/agama-lab-policy-store.mp4)